sattlerc/types-website/practical.md

 The city centre is quite small and walking is the best option. \
 If you want to use a local bus the best is to download the [ToGo App](https://www.vasttrafik.se/en/Tickets/more-about-tickets/vasttrafik-to-go/).
-Each ticket cost 37sek and is valid during 90 min.
+Each ticket cost 37 SEK and is valid during 90 min.
 You can use the app even to plan your trip. \
 Otherwise your options are [bikes for hire](https://styrochstall.se/en/) or electric scooters such as